-Comment Response 1.
-The EIR/EIS fails to recognize that construction The refined assumptions and analysis regarding of the LMF requires truck hauling of site remediation, soil disposal, truck trips, and approximately 3 million cubic yards of related air quality impacts in the Final EIR/EIS, contaminated soils for the West LMF.
-The EIR/EIS described above, were reflected in the analysis also fails to recognize that the East LMF is located presented in Chapter 9, Estimated Emissions on the site of a former landfill and requires an Rates and Comparison to De Minimis Threshold, undisclosed amount of truck hauling to remove of the Draft GCD.
-Refer to Section 3.1, soil cover and municipal waste to bring the East Meteorology and Climate, of the Draft GCD, LMF to grade, which would cause significant which states that "trucks associated with impacts on air quality, as well as transportation, disposal of material excavated for construction of greenhouse gas, and solid waste disposal the LMF would use State Route (SR) 152 to systems.
-Interstate (I-) 5 to access the Kettleman Landfill," on the site of a former landfill and requires an Rates and Comparison to De Minimis Threshold undisclosed amount of truck hauling to remove of the Draft GCD.
-Refer to Section 3.1, soil cover and municipal waste to bring the East Meteorology and Climate, of the Draft GCD, LMF to grade, which would cause significant which states that "trucks associated with impacts on air quality, as well as transportation, disposal of material excavated for construction greenhouse gas, and solid waste disposal the LMF would use State Route (SR) 152 to
+The refined assumptions and analysis regarding site remediation, soil disposal, truck trips, and related air quality impacts in the Final EIR/EIS, described above, were reflected in the analysis presented in Chapter 9, Estimated Emissions Rates and Comparison to De Minimis Threshold, of the Draft GCD.
+Refer to Section 3.1, Meteorology and Climate, of the Draft GCD, which states that "trucks associated with disposal of material excavated for construction of the LMF would use State Route (SR) 152 to Interstate (I-) 5 to access the Kettleman Landfill," and footnote 15, which confirms that air quality effects of these truck trips were considered in the Draft GCD.
+Refer also to Chapter 8, Construction Activities Considered, of the Draft GCD, which clarifies that on-site and off-site construction-phase activities (e.g., worker commuting and truck trips to supply materials and remove construction and demolition material) were considered in the analysis of potential air quality impacts.
+Accordingly, no additional changes are necessary for this Final GCD.